alta3/ssh-githugger/README.md

 0. SHORTCUT!
 Just run `sh ./get-keys.sh` to run the above command

-0. Cat the changes to the .ssh authorized key file.
+0. Display the changes to the .ssh authorized key file.

     `cat ~/.ssh/authorized_keys`